SWI-Prolog/packages-yaml/README.md

-# YALM support for SWI-Prolog
+# YAML support for SWI-Prolog

-This     module     provides     a     SWI-Prolog     wrapper     around [libyaml](https://github.com/yaml/libyaml),  a  popular    C-based  YAML parser that is used by several languages.
+This    package    provides     a      SWI-Prolog     wrapper     around [libyaml](https://github.com/yaml/libyaml),  a  popular    C-based  YAML parser that is used by several languages.